 I laid out 5 colors, yellow (2 warms and a cool), orange (burnt sienna), red (a warm and cool), blue (a warm and cool) green (viridian) and white (not a color).
-I use disposable paper palettes.
+I use alkyd paints and disposable paper palettes.

-I drew the daisies onto the canvas with a graphite pencil.
+I drew the daisies on a 11x14 canvas with an ordinary graphite pencil.
 I actually

 started painting before I thought about doing a documentary of my

 painting process.
 So here is my palette after I had started.

 First I did some background color around the flowers.
 I used thalo blue

 (the cool blue) and permanent rose (my cool red) to mix the purple

 I knew I would be using a warm yellow in the flower petals,

 so I used purple (the compliment of yellow) in the background to make

 the flowers stand out and come forward.